JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-02-postgres-nosql-3.md

 The good and bad things leaving the db creation to hibernate are a many BUT you should avoid leaving the DB handling to hibernate unless it's a test or toy database or demo or POC.

-What can, and eventually `WILL` happen, is that you'll update an entity fields and that will propagate automatically to the DB.<br>
+What can, and eventually `WILL` happen, is that you'll update some  entity fields and that will propagate automatically to the DB.<br>
 if those entities are used elsewhere something might, and eventually will break.<br>
 if those entities are part of a "commons" or "shared" or an often used module something might and eventually will break.

-On small codebases it is not likely to happen but as you grow, it will.
+on a small codebase it is not likely to happen but as you grow, it will.

-Of course this won't prevent you breaking things, but it will prevent avoidable mistakes.
+of course this won't prevent you breaking things, but it will prevent avoidable mistakes.

-one can also argue that a few tweak, indexes, sequences, triggers etc are better handled directly with SQL
+one can also argue that a few tweaks, indexes, sequences, triggers etc are better handled directly with SQL and we also keep jpa annotations to a minimum

 to save me some future trouble I found better to control the DB with proper plain SQL.